ForEvolve/ForEvolve.Testing/README.md

 ## The future

-Here are a few things that I'd like to add:

--   An in-memory test server that replies configurable predefined values.
-This could become an in-memory mock API to test clients or other APIs.
--   An easy way to connect an in-memory test host to another in-memory Identity Server 4 to fully test authentication.

-There is much stuff that I want to improve or add to this library in the future, and since I use it myself in my projects, I will probably do if the time allows.
+There is a lot of stuff that I want to improve or add to this library in the future, I will do when I have the time to.

 ## How to contribute?